garrandall/popular-music-data/tracks/no-time-lil--kim-puff-daddy.md

 Heh, heheheh

-I got, no time for fake niggaz
+I got, no time for fake niggas
-Just sip some Cristal with these real niggaz
+Just sip some Cristal with these real niggas
-From East to West coast spread love niggaz (that's right) And while you niggaz talk shit we count bank figures (say what?)
+From East to West coast spread love niggas (that's right) And while you niggas talk shit we count bank figures (say what?)

-I got, no time for fake niggaz (uh-uh, uh-uh)
+I got, no time for fake niggas (uh-uh, uh-uh)
-Just sip some Cristal with these real niggaz (uh-huh, uh-huh) From East to West coast spread love niggaz (that's right) And while you niggaz talk shit we count bank figures (he-heh) ("How you figure that your team can effect my cream?" - B.I.G.)
+Just sip some Cristal with these real niggas (uh-huh, uh-huh) From East to West coast spread love niggas (that's right) And while you niggas talk shit we count bank figures (he-heh) ("How you figure that your team can effect my cream?" - B.I.G.)
-I got, no time for fake niggaz (uh-uh, uh-uh)
+I got, no time for fake niggas (uh-uh, uh-uh)
-Just sip some Cristal with these real niggaz (uh-huh, uh-huh) ("I rely on Bed-Stuy to shut it down if I die" - B.I.G.)
+Just sip some Cristal with these real niggas (uh-huh, uh-huh) ("I rely on Bed-Stuy to shut it down if I die" - B.I.G.)
-From East to West coast spread love niggaz (ha hahh, that's right) And while you niggaz talk shit we count bank figures (let's go)
+From East to West coast spread love niggas (ha hahh, that's right) And while you niggas talk shit we count bank figures (let's go)